Gandah/newsletter-signup-app/README.md

 ### What I learned

-Used react router for redirecting users to success pages
+Used react router for redirecting users to a success page

 ```js
   <Router>